es-kumagai/ESNotification/README.md

 It is a swift module that powerfully notification management system using type-safe notification types.
 Notifications using this system are compatible with NSNotificationCenter.

-This module written in Swift 2.0.
-Supports Objective-C.
+This module written in Swift 2.0 and the module supports Objective-C.

-## How to use
+# Usage in Swift

-### Definition
+## Definition

 You define Notifications by Object that confirms to `Notification` Protocol.

 ```swift
 final class MyNativeNotification : Notification {

 }
 ```